ubarsc/rios/doc/source/concurrency.rst

 The main script needs to run with sufficient permissions to access ECS systems.
 There is an AWS Managed Policy which provides very liberal permissions for this, `AmazonECS_FullAccess <https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonECS_FullAccess.html>`_.

-The more cautious system administrator may wish to provide a more restrictive policy, which should include at least the following permissions
+The more cautious system administrator may wish to provide a more restrictive policy.
+For Fargate-based use, this should include at least the following permissions

 * ecs:CreateCluster
 * ecs:DeleteCluster